VVOB Zambia partners with LLC United States

 In February 2010, the Leadership and Learning Center (LLC, a US based, internationally recognised educational resource centre that has provided learning support for teachers and educational leaders on every continent) agreed to partner in the VVOB-MOE Teacher Training Support Programme to support meeting some of the needs that were prioritised in the national CPD Task Team.
 The LLC made a ten year commitment to facilitate a yearly seminar and provide ongoing learner support afterwards (through, for example, providing reference materials, e-coaching and establishing a website with webinars, blogs and discussion) to assure a long lasting impact in improving teacher education in Zambia.

 The first seminar of Lead and Learn Zambia took place from 9 to 13 August 2010.
 Principals, vice-principals, CPD and DE coordinators and Assessment representatives of all 12 colleges of education attended the seminar.
 The leadership and Learning Center sent 6 facilitators, among them Douglas Reeves.
 The seminar focused on four main themes – Teaching, Leadership, Coaching & Assessment and participants were split in four groups with each group exposed to the above themes.
-On the last day of the seminar all participants were requested to and guided in developing their own personal action plan: “What is it that I, given my role in the college, can put into practice from what I have learned here?
+On the last day of the seminar all participants were requested to and guided in developing their own personal action plan: “What is it that I, given my role in the college, can put into practice from what I have learnt here?